 Uses & Effectiveness

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Alfalfa might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
-There are two case reports of SLE patients experiencing disease flare after taking alfalfa seed products long-term.
-If you have an auto-immune condition, it’s best to avoid using alfalfa until more is known.
+If you have an auto-immune condition, avoid using alfalfa until more is known.

-Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have the same effects as the female hormone estrogen.
-If you have any condition that might be made worse by exposure to estrogen, don't use alfalfa.
+Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have some of the same effects as estrogen.
+If you have any condition that is sensitive to estrogen, don't use alfalfa.